 - The lead delivers these pulses to nerves along the spinal cord.

 - The pulses block the pain signals before they reach the brain.

 - The painful feeling is replaced with a more pleasant sensation.

 How do I know Neurostimulation is right for me?

 The right procedure for you will depend on the nature and cause of your pain.
-Neurostimulation is not right for everyone, but may be right for you if:
+Neurostimulation is not right for everyone but may be right for you if you have:

-- You have chronic pain in your back, neck, arms, or legs that has lasted six or more months.
+- Chronic pain in your back, neck, arms, or legs that has lasted six or more months.

-- You have neuropathic pain (pain characterized by burning, tingling, or numbness).
+- Neuropathic pain (pain characterized by burning, tingling, or numbness).

-- You previously had surgery and experience little to no relief from surgery, pain medications, nerve blocks, or physical therapy.
+- Previously had surgery and experience little to no relief from surgery, pain medications, nerve blocks, or physical therapy.